 and Smashbox Precise Blush ($34)

 I have to stop buying angled blush brushes.
-I never like them, but since I fell in love with the Smashbox brushes, I convinced myself I would like their version.
-I don’t.
-I just do not prefer this shape, but the brush does blend beautifully.
-If you typically like an angled blush brush**, you may still want to check it out because the quality is consistent.
+I never liked them, but since I fell in love with the Smashbox brushes, I convinced myself I would like their version (Angled Blush Brush), but I don’t.
+I just don’t prefer this shape, but the brush blends beautifully.
+If you typically like an angled blush brush, you may still want to check it out because the quality is consistent.

-The Precise Blush Brush** can work with any blush but works particularly well for densely packed and hard-pressed blushes.
-If you tend to be heavy-handed, the buildable cheek brush may be a better option.
-It is dense with a little bit of fluff to it to help with blending.
-I like it but prefer other styles these days.
-UPDATE November 4, 2021: I’m not sure what it is about this brush, but using it makes blushes look more matte/dry in the finish.
-I mentioned this in my Pat McGrath Divine Blush review as well but have noticed lately that it doesn’t only happen with that formula, so I wanted to let people know.
+The Precise Blush Brush can work with any blush, but works particularly well for densely packed and hard-pressed blushes.
+The buildable cheek brush may be a better option if you tend to be heavy-handed.
+The precise blush brush is dense and has a little bit of fluff to help with blending.
+I like it, but prefer other styles these days.
+UPDATE November 4, 2021: I’m not sure what it is about the Precise Blush Brush, but using it makes blushes look more matte/dry in the finish.
+I mentioned this in my Pat McGrath Divine Blush review as well, but have noticed lately that it doesn’t only happen with that formula, so I wanted to let people know.
+UPDATE December 17, 2023: I now only use this brush for my under-eye setting powder, and I enjoy its ability to mattify for this purpose.

 Smashbox Blurring Foundation ($32)